tom-draper/repo-stats/README.md

 ## Usage

-To run in the current directory, checking all files, simply run the program without args.
-When the program is run without arguments, it will run in the current directory, checking all subfolders recursively.
+When the program is run without arguments, the process will be started in the current directory, checking all subfolders recursively and logging all files.

 ```bash
 repo-stats